 Brian has been using Go in production since 2010.
 Working as the CIO of a credit bureau, Brian created the Skynet project to help move a monolithic Rails project into smaller, easier to maintain Go services.
 Brian's Go projects service several million API requests per day. @bketelsen

-Erik created many of the projects that evolved out of Skynet, most notably SkyDNS.
+Erik worked with Brian to create many of the projects that evolved out of Skynet, most notably SkyDNS.
 Erik has been a full-time Go developer since 2011.
 Previously, Erik worked on large web projects like Disney's online reservation system. @erikstmartin

 William Kennedy is a managing partner at Ardan Studios in Miami, FL, a mobile

 and web app development company.
 Bill is also the author of the blog GoingGo.Net and the

 meetups in Miami.
 Bill has been a software developer for over two decades developing back end systems in C, C++ and C# for the